By-Laws and Governance

 Section 6. – QUORUM of DIRECTORS:

 At any meeting of the Board of Directors, a quorum for any election or for the consideration of any questions consist of a simple majority of the directors then in office, but not less than four.
 When a quorum is present at any meeting, the vote of the majority of the directors present and voting shall be requisite and sufficient for the election to any office, and a majority of the directors present and voting shall decide any question brought before such meeting, except in any case where a larger vote is required by law, by the Agreement of Association or by these Bylaws.

 ARTICLE V – OFFICERS

-Subject to law, the Agreement of the Association and to the other provisions of these ByLaws, each officer shall have, in addition to the duties and powers herein set forth, such duties and powers as are commonly incident to his office and such duties and powers as the Board of Directors may from time to time determine.
+Subject to law, the Agreement of the Association and to the other provisions of these Bylaws, each officer shall have, in addition to the duties and powers herein set forth, such duties and powers as are commonly incident to their office and such duties and powers as the Board of Directors may from time to time determine.

-Each officer shall hold until the first meeting of the Board of Directors following the next Annual Meeting of the members or until his successor is elected, appointed, or qualified, or until he sooner dies, resigns, is removed , or becomes disqualified.
+Each officer shall hold until the first meeting of the Board of Directors following the next Annual Meeting of the members or until their successor is elected, appointed, or qualified, or until they sooner die, resign, are removed, or becomes disqualified.

 ARTICLE VI – CHAIRMAN of the BOARD

 The Regional Executive shall be the chief executive officer and Chairman of the Board of Directors of the corporation and shall have general charge and supervision of the corporation.
-The Regional Executive shall preside at all meetings of the Board of Directors at which he is present and at all meetings of the membership.
+The Regional Executive shall preside at all meetings of the Board of Directors at which they are present and at all meetings of the membership.